BGIRED/RED-ML/README.md

 Outputs:

-    When the program running completed, three files would be produced in the output directory.
+    When the program finishes running, three files will be created in the output directory.
-    RNA_editing.sites.txt is the all reliable RNA editing sites file;
+    RNA_editing.sites.txt lists all detected RNA editing sites that pass the detection threshold p;
-    variation.sites.feature.txt is the all varitaion sites file which contain feature values;
+    variation.sites.feature.txt lists all variant sites with associated feature values;
-    mut.txt.gz is the all varitaion sites file which contain pileup information;
+    mut.txt.gz contains all variant sites with pileup information.

 Notice:

-    The input bam should be indexed, you could use samtools to create index. samtools index in.bam
+    The input bam should be sorted (indexed), you could use samtools to create index. samtools index in.bam